 Those involved in a premises liability case claim a property owner did not practice a reasonable amount of care.
 As a result, the owner put people in danger and caused someone to suffer an injury or fatality.
 If the owner is found to be negligent, they may be required to pay economic and non-economic damages to anyone they harmed.

 You can submit a property liability claim against a homeowner or business operator.
 Common reasons why people file liability claims against property owners include slip and fall accidents, exposure to chemicals, and poor lighting or maintenance.
-There are also instances where individuals sue on the grounds of property liability due to dog bites.
+There are also instances where individuals sue on the grounds of property liability due to dog bites, so be sure to talk to a Henderson premises liability attorney today.

 Premises Liability in Nevada

-An invitee refers to anyone who goes to a property for the sake of doing business with the owner.
+- Invitee: An invitee is anyone who goes to a property to do business with the owner.
 For example, you may visit a grocery store.
 When you do, you are an invitee, and the owner must warn you about any dangers present on site.

-If you are a licensee, you are considered to be an invited guest.
-As an example, a friend may invite you over to their home for a barbecue.
+- Licensee: If you are a licensee, you are considered to be an invited guest.
+For example, a friend may invite you over to their home for a barbecue.
 In this situation, you are an invitee, and the owner is expected to tell you about any issues on the premises that could put your health and safety at risk.

 When to File a Premises Liability Claim